-This Agreement, including all Addenda (the Addenda are incorporated herein by reference), is hereinafter referred to as the "Outside Counsel Contract" or "OCC."
-This Outside Counsel is between Contract made and entered into by and the ("Agency") ("Outside Counsel"). and The term "Parties" as used in this OCC refers to Agency and Outside Counsel, and does not include the Office of the Attorney General of Texas ("OAG").
-This OCC is made and entered into with reference to the following facts:
+This Agr eement, incl uding all Addend la (incorpoi rated herein b y reference e), is hereinafter r eferred to as the "Outside Co unsel Contract," "Contract" or "OCC."
+This Outs ide Counsel Con tract is made and entered into by and between the ("Ag gency") and ("Outside Cou ınsel").
+The term "Parties" as ı used in this OCC refers to A gency and Ou ıtside Cour isel and does not include the Office e of the Attor rney General of Texas ("OA AG").
+This (OCC is mad de and entered in to with reference to the follow ing facts: 4